KratosMultiphysics/Kratos/applications/CoSimulationApplication/README.md

 ### Structure of the Application

-The _CoSimulationApplication_ consists of the following main components (taken from [1]):
+The _CoSimulationApplication_ consists of the following main components (taken from [2]):
 - **SolverWrapper**: Baseclass and CoSimulationApplication-interface for all solvers/codes participating in the coupled simulation, each solver/code has its own specific version.
-- **CoupledSolver**: Implements coupling schemes such as weak/strong coupling withGauss-Seidel/Jacobi pattern.
+- **CoupledSolver**: Implements coupling schemes such as weak/strong coupling with Gauss-Seidel/Jacobi pattern.
 It derives from SolverWrapper such that it can beused in nested coupled simulations.
 - **IO**: Responsible for communicating and data exchange with external solvers/codes
-- **DataTransferOperator**: Transfers data from one discretization to another, e.g.by use of mapping techniques
+- **DataTransferOperator**: Transfers data from one discretization to another, e.g. by use of mapping techniques
 - **CouplingOperation**: Tool for customizing coupled simulations
-- **ConvergenceAccelerator**: Accelerating the solution in strongly coupled simula-tions by use of relaxation techniques
+- **ConvergenceAccelerator**: Accelerating the solution in strongly coupled simulations by use of relaxation techniques
-- **ConvergenceCriteria**: Checks if convergence is achieved in a strongly coupledsimulation.
+- **ConvergenceCriteria**: Checks if convergence is achieved in a strongly coupled simulation.
-- **Predictor**: Improves the convergence by using a prediction as initial guess for thecoupled solution
+- **Predictor**: Improves the convergence by using a prediction as initial guess for the coupled solution

 The following UML diagram shows the relation between these components: